 Covering fly balls is an important responsibility for base umpires in both the 2-umpire and 3-umpire systems.
 It can be a challenging mechanic for all umpires, especially for umpires who have not done it a lot.
 It takes good pre-pitch preparation and knowing where the outfielders are positioned to make good decisions on covering fly balls.
+Here are four pre-pitch items for base umpires:

 The plate umpire covers all fly balls when a base umpire does not move toward the outfield area to cover.
 The bullets below list the basics; the first three apply to both the plate umpire and base umpires.
 The remaining bullets apply to the base umpires.